veerasekhar9298/timeseries-Backend/README.md

    //open another terminal of timeseries-Backend node index.js

+2. Paste the .env file to get the AES Key and the required environment variables

-2. if the connection is established data from emitter will send recived by the Listener
+3. if the connection is established data from emitter will send recived by the Listener

-3. For Tracking the data run the frontend application data will be shown real time with success Rate
+4. For Tracking the data run the frontend application data will be shown real time with success Rate